FlavioBrassesco/nft-marketplace-backend/readme.md

 # TODO

 - setup an event based caching mechanism (blockchain event listener + instant record when doing transactions via marketplace)
-- setup a cache middleware for common view requests (redis?)
+- setup a cache middleware for common view requests
-- authorized-marketplace model and approved token model are not needed (data should be hardcoded onchain and cached)
+-- middleware in process.
+We need to check the contracts from were we are returning the logs.
+-- need to check we don't return cached unauth responses
 - Parse JSON from tokenURI and contractURI
 - Paginate blockchain requests